ahuarte47/duckdb-eeagrid/README.md

 ## How do I get it?

-### Building from source

-This extension is based on the [DuckDB extension template](https://github.com/duckdb/extension-template).

-### Loading from community (TODO)
+### Loading from community

-The DuckDB **EEA Reference Grid extension** is not yet available as a signed [community extension](https://duckdb.org/community_extensions/list_of_extensions) and currently requires the use of the unsigned flag to be loaded.
+The DuckDB **EEA Reference Grid extension** is available as a signed [community extension](https://duckdb.org/community_extensions/list_of_extensions).

-Our intention is to submit this extension for inclusion in the official DuckDB community extensions registry.
-If accepted, it will be possible to install and load the extension in any DuckDB instance using the following commands:
+To install and load it, you can run the following SQL commands in DuckDB:

 ```sql
 INSTALL eeagrid FROM community;
 LOAD eeagrid;
 ```

+### Building from source

+This extension is based on the [DuckDB extension template](https://github.com/duckdb/extension-template).

 ## Example Usage